elementary-Inc/blog/_posts/2020-07-15-leaving-google-analytics-is-finally-plausible.md

   - privacy
 ---

 We've always believed that our user experience doesn't just begin when people use elementary OS; it begins from the first moment that someone interacts with our organization in any way.
 And for a lot of people, that experience starts with our website.
-You may already know about our stance on privacy, advertising, and tracking from our previous blogposts, and that a core part of our business model is that you are our customer, not a product.
+You may already know about our stance on privacy, advertising, and tracking from our previous blog posts, and that a core part of our business model is that you are our customer, not a product.

 <aside>
 {% assign post = site.posts | where:"slug", "you-are-not-the-product" | first %}